cngpc43/cngpc43/README.md

 - 👋 Hello there, this is Cuong @cngpc.43
-- 👀 I'm now a freshman at University of Information Technology
+- 👀 I'm now a freshman at University of Information TechnologyCancel changes
 - 🌱 My major is Information Systems
 - 💞️ My objective is to learn the new technology AMAP
 - 📫 Thank you for coming over my Github profile!